erikdubois/Themes-Icons-Pack/README.md

 https://www.youtube.com/playlist?list=PLlloYVGq5pS7embS68zCwQZ-lvbz2GZOJ

 In the movie one icon was not yet replaced.
-Paste this in the terminal in the folder
+Paste this in the terminal in the folder.
+It is for the grey Input Method icon (almost in the middle).

 	/usr/share/icons/Ultra-Flat-Orange/apps/scalable